rigdev/docs/docs/database/manage-database.md

 ### Getting a Database by UUID

 To retrieve databases in Rig, you can utilize the `Get` endpoint by including the unique `UUID` of the database in your request.
-Alternativly you can utilize the `Lookup`endpoint which requires a database name.
-In the CLI, both of these endpoints are gathered under the same `get`command, where you can then either use the ID or the name as an identifier.
+Alternatively, you can utilize the `Lookup` endpoint which requires a database name.
+In the CLI, both of these endpoints are gathered under the same `get` command, where you can then either use the ID or the name as an identifier.

 <Tabs>
 <TabItem value="go" label="Golang SDK">